SkafteNicki/dtu_mlops/s1_development_environment/package_manager.md

 familiar with one package manager, then skip this exercise and continue to use that.
 The best recommendation that I can give regarding package managers, in general, is to find one you like and then stick with it.
 A lot of time can be wasted on trying to find the perfect package manager, but in the end, they all do the same with some minor differences.
-Checkout [this blog post](https://alpopkes.com/posts/python/packaging_tools/) if you want a fairly up-to-date evaluation of the different environment management and packaging tools that exist in the Python ecosystem.
+Check out [this blog post](https://alpopkes.com/posts/python/packaging_tools/) if you want a fairly up-to-date evaluation of the different environment management and packaging tools that exist in the Python ecosystem.

 If you are not familiar with any package managers, then we recommend that you use `conda` and `pip` for this course.
 You probably already have [conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) installed